LTluttmann/tljh-repo2user-dir/README.md

 sudo tljh-config reload
 ```

-When logging in with this new user, the repo should be available within the subfolder "repos"
+When logging in with this new user, the repo should be available in the home directory of the user within a subfolder "repos"

 ## Example